cwdaemon - Man Page

 ´i´ - information

-By default the threshold is set to "warnings" - cwdaemon will print all errors and warnings.
-Changing the threshold to "information" will make the cwdaemon print errors, warnings, and information.
+By default the threshold is set to "warning" - cwdaemon will print errors and warnings.
+Changing the threshold to "information" will make the cwdaemon print errors, warnings, and information messages.

-Debug strings can be printed to stdout, stderr, or disc file.
+Debug messages can be printed to stdout, stderr, or disc file.
 Printing to stdout or stderr is available only if cwdaemon has not forked.
 Printing to disc file is available regardless of whether cwdaemon has forked or not.
-You can specify intended debug output using -f or --debugfile command line argument.
-Values "stdout" and "stderr" passed to cwdaemon with these arguments are recognized as special file names. "syslog" value is also treated as special value, but is not supported at the moment.
+You can specify intended debug output using -f or --debugfile command line option.
+Values "stdout" and "stderr" passed to cwdaemon with these options are recognized as special file names. "syslog" value is also treated as special value, but is not supported at the moment.
 Every other value will be treated as path to disc file. "stdout" is a default debug output for non-forked cwdaemon.
-You don't have to specify this explicitly through command line arguments, but you can.
+You don't have to specify this explicitly through command line options, but you can.

-Regardless of values passed through -f or --debugfile arguments, cwdaemon opens a syslog file and (when forked) prints some (few) messages to the syslog.
+Regardless of values passed through -f or --debugfile options, cwdaemon opens a syslog output and (when forked) prints some messages to the syslog.
 There is no way to override this at the moment.
 Which messages are always printed to syslog, and which can be printed to other file, is settled for now, but may be changed in the future.
 Don't depend too much on current setup.

 Bugs